The awards that recognise the hard work and dedication of the Western Bay’s philanthropic community!

-The TECT Community Awards have been designed to bring together all those who are involved in the not-for-profit sector; to celebrate and recognise their incredible community work that is helping make the Western Bay of Plenty one of the greatest places to live.
+The Western Bay Community Awards 2023 brought together all those who are involved in the not-for-profit sector; to celebrate and acknowledge their incredible community work that is helping make the Western Bay of Plenty one of the greatest places to live.

-Congratulations to everyone who submitted a nomination or was nominated by someone for the TECT Community Awards.
+Congratulations to everyone who submitted a nomination or was nominated by someone for the Western Bay Community Awards.
 We received so many incredible nominations and our judges were inspired by the work being done in our community by non-profit groups, volunteers and young changemakers.

 Event Excellence Award

 After Dark Urban Light Festival

 Poutiri Wellness Centre

 Sustainable Future Award

 Who is Eligible for the Western Bay Community Awards?